 Now, you may be wondering at this point, “If prehistoric peoples didn’t really live in caves, why do we all imagine them living in caves?”
 There isn’t an easy answer to this question because there are all kinds of factors that have shaped the modern notion of prehistoric peoples as “cavemen.”

-The Odyssey, an ancient Greek epic poem that was most likely composed in around the early seventh century BC or thereabouts, contains a description in book nine, lines 106-566, of the Kyklopes, who are characterized as a “primitive” race of one-eyed giants who live in caves, do not worship any deities, and are cannibals.
+The Odyssey, an ancient Greek epic poem that most likely reached something resembling its surviving form in around the early-to-mid seventh century BCE or thereabouts, contains a description (Od.
+9.106-566) of the Kyklopes, whom the poem characterizes as a “primitive” race of one-eyed giants who live in caves, do not worship any deities, and are cannibals.

-Later ancient Greek sources follow the Odyssey’s portrayal of supposedly “primitive” people as living in caves.
+Later ancient Greek sources follow the Odyssey’s portrayal of supposedly “primitive” people living in caves.
 The Greek historian Herodotos of Halikarnassos (lived c.
 484 – c.
-425 BC) gives a description in his book The Histories, which he most likely wrote sometime in around the early 420s BC or thereabouts, of an exotic nation of supposedly “primitive” people, whom he calls Τρωγλοδύται (Trōglodýtai), which means “cave dwellers” in Greek.
+425 BCE) gives a description in his book The Histories, which he most likely wrote sometime in around the early 420s BCE or thereabouts, of an exotic nation of supposedly “primitive” people, whom he calls Τρωγλοδύται (Trōglodýtai), which means “cave dwellers” in Greek.

 Herodotos claims that the Troglodytai lived in caves in the land of Aithiopia, that they ate only reptiles like snakes and lizards, and that they spoke in a language that sounded like the squawking of bats.
-Here is what he says in his Histories 4.182, as translated by A. D. Godley:
+He writes (Hist.
+4.182, translated by A. D. Godley):

 “These Garamantes go in their four-horse chariots chasing the cave-dwelling Ethiopians: for the Ethiopian cave-dwellers are swifter of foot than any men of whom tales are brought to us.
 They live on snakes and lizards and such-like creeping things.
 Their speech is like no other in the world: it is like the squeaking of bats.”

 These Troglodytai are mentioned by later ancient writers such as the Greek historian Diodoros Sikeliotes (lived c.
 90 – c.
-30 BC), the Greek geographer Strabon of Amaseia (lived c.
+30 BCE), the Greek geographer Strabon of Amaseia (lived c.
 63 BC – c.
-24 AD), the Roman encyclopedist Pliny the Elder (lived c.
-23 – 79 AD), the Jewish historian Titus Flavius Josephus (lived c.
+24 CE), the Roman encyclopedist Pliny the Elder (lived c.
+23 – 79 CE), the Jewish historian Titus Flavius Josephus (lived c.
 37 – c.
-100 AD), and the Roman historian Publius Cornelius Tacitus (lived c.
+100 CE), and the Roman historian Publius Cornelius Tacitus (lived c.
 56 – c.
-120 AD).
+120 CE).

 Depictions of these wild men recur throughout late medieval and early modern western European art.
 They are often portrayed in woodland settings, wielding wooden clubs.
-Modern portrayals of “cavemen” have been greatly influenced by the iconography of wild men.
+This iconography has, in turn, influenced modern portrayals of “cavemen.”

 ABOVE: Panels from a painting by the German Renaissance painter Albrecht Dürer dated to 1499 depicting nude wild men covered in hair living in the wilderness, holding clubs